Introduction to Native Methods in Java

 [ public / protected / private] native [return-type] methodName ();

 The above syntax shows how a native method is declared in java.
-Like a normal method, it requires access modifier to be defined followed by a native keyword, then followed by the return type of the method and finally the method name with input parameters specified if required.
+Like a normal method, it requires an access modifier to be defined followed by a native keyword, followed by the method’s return type and finally, the method name with input parameters specified if required.

 How Native Method Works In Java?

-The following are main components of the Java native interface:
+The following are the main components of the Java native interface:

 Examples of Native Methods in Java